Gamr13/AutoRA/README.md

 # INSTRUCTIONS
 1) Download the RAScript.bat
-2) Place it wherever you want
+2) Create a folder named "RA" and place the script inside it
 3) Run RAScript.bat

 # What does it do?